Fragtality/PilotsDeck/RM.md

 It can also switch StreamDeck Profiles based on the current Aircraft loaded (which is a bit tricky since not intended by the StreamDeck Software).<br/>
 The Plugin supports different StreamDeck Models: **Mini**, **Standard**/15-Key, **XL**, **Mobile** and **Plus**.
 Other Models might work, but an indented Support for Non-Display Models is not planned.
 The Plugin runs only on **Windows**.
 There no Plans for Linux or macOS Support (the first is not supported by StreamDeck at all, both do not run or support all Sims and some essential .NET Libraries are only available on Windows).<br/>

 Simulator-wise it supports all major Platforms on Windows - **MS Flight Simulator**, **X-Plane** and **Prepar3D**.
 For MS Platforms it connects through **FSUIPC** to the Simulator, for X-Plane it connects directly via **UDP** Sockets.
+Either way it will connect automatically as soon as a Simulator is running.
 All Variables and Commands these Connections allow are usable with the Plugin.
-You can can directly connect to another Sim without reconfiguring anything (but you can't run multiple Simulators in parallel).<br/>
+You can can directly connect to another Sim without reconfiguring anything.<br/>
 Not all Variables and Commands require a registered Version of FSUIPC, but a registered (bought) Copy of FSUIPC is recommended to use the full Potential.
 If you only fly in X-Plane, FSUIPC is not needed at all.<br/>
 It is designed for **advanced Sim-Users** which "know how to do Stuff": it does not make any unnecessary complicated Stuff, but doesn't have Features allowing to do anything without knowing anything 😅 If you know how to read Control-States for your Plane and how to trigger these Controls, you can quickly define an Action for that on the StreamDeck.
 If you don't: be eager to read & learn. 😉 I'll try to give some Background in the Readme, but you have to take it from there!<br/>